RACV Logo

 Day 54 - Paris

-After breakfast, transfer to Paris airport or train station for your onward journey.
+Your journey concludes this morning.
+Disembark after breakfast, taking with you many wonderful memories of this unique part of France.
+Transfer to Paris airport or train station for your onward journey.

 This itinerary is a guide only and may be amended for operational reasons such as high and low water.
 As such, the cruise may operate altered from that stated above.
 Please refer to our terms and conditions.